 Maher is known for his work in starting several Muslim organizations in the Atlanta area over the past 21 years, including RCM in 2006.
 Maher directed the acquisition and renovation of our current RCM facility, and served on the executive committee as Revenue Director for RCM for 5 years.
 Maher is a partner in Balanced Leadership Institute, training Muslim nonprofits across the country on governance and leadership matters.
 He is blessed with a family of a loving wife and 4 awesome kids.

-Lubna has been a member of our community for 18 years and resides in Alpharetta with her husband and 2 sons.
+Lubna has been a member of our community for 19 years and resides in Alpharetta with her husband and 2 sons.
 She enjoys socializing, event planning, and long walks.
 She comes to RCM with a wide array of experience through various positions including Reuters, AT&T, and Amana Academy.
-Lubna has been working with RCM for more than 2 years now and is the point-person for maintenance, financial administration, program registrations, and anything else she can lend a hand in.
-She helps to facilitate meetings, appointments, facility requests, and provides support for visitors.
-She is also responsible for Internal Communications at RCM and will be leading the RCM Clubs initiative.
+Lubna has been working with RCM for more than /2 years now and is Operations Manager for the Masjid.
+She coordinates with Property Management, Finance, HR, Security and IT teams to make sure all the masjid operations are streamlined and running smooth.
+She helps with Programming, Marketing and Event Planning for the Masjid and is also responsible for Internal Communications at RCM.
+She works closely with the RCM Clubs initiative to increase and maintain their presence at RCM.

 Hounada earned a Degree in Architecture from the American University of Beirut in Lebanon.
 She moved to Atlanta in 1993, where she was granted the opportunity to work for an Architectural Design firm and later, an Information Transport Systems company.
 She currently works as an independent consultant for individuals and non-profit organizations.
 Hounada’s involvement at RCM began with the renovation project of the current facility.
 Upon completion of the building, she served as the Facility Manager and is presently assisting in the Qur’anic Sciences Program.
 She has also been a Speaker with the Islamic Speakers Bureau of Atlanta since 2002 and enjoys Interfaith Work.
 Hounada is married with two children and is grateful to be part of the RCM community.